Atjeh-class cruiser: Armament

 When Atjeh was laid down, she was reported to get an armament of one central 23 cm RML, four 15 cm Krupp breechloaders (two fore and two aft), and some 12 cm breechloaders in the sides.
 The two 18 cm RMLs of the first design had been replaced, but the 23 cm RML was still part of the plan at that time.
 In October 1875 another change in plan determined the armament of Atjeh and Tromp to the all breechloaders configuration (six 17 cm guns) with which they were launched.

 When she was launched, the armament of Atjeh had been determined at six 17 cm Krupp breechloaders.
 These were all placed on the gun deck.
 One near the bow, one near the stern, and four more to the center of the ship.
 Large gun ports in bow and stern would enable these guns to fire along the line of the keel.
 The broadside would be four 17 cm guns.

+At the time the Dutch referred to the 17 cm Krupp breechloader simply as 'Kanon van 17 cm A.' with 'A' standing for Achterlaad i.e. breechloader.
+Later a different 17 cm breechloader model was used on other ships.
+The gun on the Atjeh class then became known as 17 cm A. No. 1, the newer gun used on HNLMS Koningin Wilhelmina der Nederlanden and HNLMS Reinier Claeszen became known as 17 cm A. No. 2.

-One hoped to still add four 12 cm K.A. breechloaders, and after launch this indeed proved to be possible.
+The secondary armament of Atjeh would be determined later on.
+One hoped to add four 12 cm K.A.
+No. 1 breechloaders, and after launch this indeed proved to be possible.
 Therefore, the first ships were finished with six 6.7 in guns and four single 4.7 in guns.
 The fourth ship, De Ruyter, was planned to have eight 12 cm breechloaders from the start.

 Construction

 All eight ships were laid down at the Rijkswerf in Amsterdam and launched between 1876 and 1886.
-Two were never completed and destroyed in a yard fire in 1883.
+Two were destroyed in a yard fire in 1883 and never completed.